 CE for Psychologist, Social Worker, Counselor, & MFT!!

-On the last track, we discussed couple issues in the dawning phase.
+In the last section, we discussed couple issues in the dawning phase.
 These included the crisis and trauma of infertility, the impact on the couple’s relationship, bringing up infertility, helpful questions and attitudes about parenting.

-On this track, we will discuss couple issues in the mobilization phase.
+In this section, we will discuss couple issues in the mobilization phase.
 These will include shock and disbelief, losses, communication gaps and problem solving versus expression of emotion.
-On the next track, we will discuss a therapeutic approach to the mobilization phase.
+In the next section, we will discuss a therapeutic approach to the mobilization phase.
 As you listen, think of your client.
 Is he or she in the mobilization phase of coping with infertility?

 During mobilization, couples shift into active gear and start to investigate medical assessment and treatment.
 Whether they start with a gynecologist or an infertility specialist, couples may investigate several clinics or doctors in their search for competence and comfort.
 A lot of medical tests may be initiated.

 Although the diagnostic phase may be brief if the condition can be diagnosed quickly, as you are aware, it is sometimes drawn out for years.
 Often, as you have experienced with your clients, idiopathic infertility, or infertility in which no problem areas are found but there are repeated failures to conceive, is very distressing to couples.

 During mobilization, partners may form enduring patterns of communication with the medical system, family and friends, and each other.
 These patterns will affect the couple’s experience in later phases.
 For some, this marks the beginning of ongoing distress, both individually, as with the onset of the infertile identity, and as a couple, with communication gaps and different coping styles.